edwinmarmolejos/ads-group-project-travel-x/README.md

 # Methods and Data Structures Used

-- We used the **dynammic programming** as our programming method which maximized value (in this case ratings) under the constraint of the weight (which in this cases are the days of the trip and how much time every attraction takes).
+- We used the **dynammic programming** as our programming method which through tabulation helps maximize a value (in this case ratings) under the constraint of the weight (which in this cases are the days of the trip and how much time every attraction takes).
+-
+- We first used dataframe from pandas to filter the city that the user wanted and then from that dataframe create a csv.
-- We used **lists** as data structures to store all of the cities' information (attractions, ratings of these attractions, and duration of these attractions).
+- From this csv, we used **lists** as data structures to store all of the cities' information (attractions, ratings of these attractions, and duration of these attractions, cost).

 # Future additions to the code
-- We would like to add another constraint to the algorithm by considering the user's budget in relation to the cost of each attraction.
-- We would like to integrate the data sets for each city and allow users to run the program without needing to download the csv file for each city separately.
+- A program export the data automatically from travel reccommendation engines.
+This will make the

 # Credits
   Edwin Marmolejos,